WHO

 Cramer Children's Center (Florence Office)

-Chelsea Lawson, a lifelong resident of the Shoals area, continues her passion for community building and non-profit advocacy as Cramer Children Center’s business development director.
+Chelsea Lawson continues her passion for community building and non-profit advocacy as Cramer Children Center’s business development director.
 Chelsea served for six years as Director of Marketing & Leadership Programs at the Shoals Chamber of Commerce where she directed the prestigious Leadership Shoals and Youth Leadership Shoals programs.
 In 2020 at the height of the COVID-19 pandemic, Chelsea felt led to run for mayor of Muscle Shoals to bring her ideas for business development, music promotion and quality of life to the Shoals.
 She remains a passionate advocate for encouraging others to speak out to make change happen and to not be afraid to try something new.

 She has served on the board of directors for One Place of the Shoals, Keep the Tennessee River Beautiful, and Keep the Shoals Beautiful.
 She is Co-Founder of the Shoals Poverty Simulation where she helps community leaders experience first-hand what it’s like to live a month below the national poverty level.
-She holds a degree in Professional Writing and Marketing and is a proud alumna from The University of North Alabama.
-She enjoys getting lost on nature hikes, sharing her experience, strength and hope within the recovery community, and is a LEGO enthusiast.
-Chelsea Lawson is a community bridge builder residing in Tuscumbia, Alabama with her husband Doug and daughter Adele.
-She is excited to be in this newly developed role for the Cramer Children’s Center where she can assist in its mission to give a voice to children in our community who have been abused or experienced violence.
+She holds a degree in professional writing and marketing and is a proud alumna from The University of North Alabama.
+She enjoys getting lost on nature hikes and is a LEGO enthusiast.
+She is excited to be in this newly developed where she can assist in its mission to give a voice to children in our community who have been abused or experienced violence.

 Melvin Allison